 The aforementioned consistent MJO activity since mid-October can be seen in the upper level velocity potential field.
 Additionally, there are indications of atmospheric Kelvin wave east of the Date Line during late February and early March.
 The large-scale region of suppressed convection along the Date Line associated with La Niña is less apparent in the velocity potential field than the OLR field.
 This is primarily because velocity potential is a smoother field than OLR and is dominated by frequent MJO activity.
 By early to mid-April the MJO and its associated upper-level divergence returned to Africa and the Indian Ocean.
 There were also multiple westward propagating areas of suppressed convection that follow equatorial Rossby wave activity from early February to the present.
-More recently, the intraseasonal signal weakened considerably in the vicinity of the Date Line.
+More recently, the intraseasonal signal weakened considerably in the vicinity of the Date Line, with renewed upper-level divergence in the vicinity of Africa.